Jira automation: A complete guide for 2026

 From basic Jira automation to intelligent automation

-Jira’s built-in automation is a great first step for any team that wants to tidy up its internal processes and get rid of some repetitive tasks.
-It helps keep workflows consistent and saves a ton of time on admin.
+Jira's built-in automation is a fantastic feature for any team that wants to organize its internal processes and remove repetitive admin work.
+It is a mature, reliable platform that helps keep workflows consistent across thousands of companies.

 Take your Jira automation workflows to the next level

-If you feel like you’re hitting the ceiling with native Jira automation, it might be time to see what AI can do.
-To see how an AI agent can resolve tickets, clean up your triage process, and bring all your knowledge together, explore eesel AI’s solution for ITSM or start your free trial today.
+If you’re looking to expand what you can do with native Jira automation, it might be time to see how AI can complement your setup.
+To see how an AI agent can resolve tickets, clean up your triage process, and bring all your knowledge together, explore eesel AI's solution for ITSM or start your free trial today.

 Frequently asked questions